 During their undergraduate studies, students have the option of focusing on "Egyptology" or on "Coptic Studies".
 During the course of 6 semesters, they attain a total of 180 ECTS credit points (abbreviated to "C").
 This consists of 66 C in each of the two selected subjects (i.e. Egyptology and Coptic Studies and, for example, Prehistory and Early History), 36 C in the so-called "area of professionalisation" and 12 C from their Bachelor's thesis.

 In undergraduate studies, the testing of acquired knowledge is split up across the entire period of studies.
 The final examination is the writing of a Bachelor's thesis in the final semester.
-Depending upon each module, students work through the contents of their courses during the current semester in the forms of presentations and/or papers.
-In addition to these, at the end of a module, there could be a group oral examination or a written examination.
+Depending upon each module, students work through the contents of their courses during the current semester in the forms of presentations, papers, minutes and portfolios.
+In addition to these, at the end of a module, there can be a group oral examination or a written examination.
 More detailed information about which type of examination is scheduled for each module can be found in the catalogue of modules in the examination and study regulations.

 As a rule, it will be a great advantage to students on the B.A. degree programme in Egyptology and Coptic Studies if they can already read English and French.
 These and further language skills, for example basic knowledge of ancient Greek for Coptic Studies, can, however, be acquired during the course of studies at the University.
 A wide range of courses are readily available for this aim.
 Current information regarding this can be found on the homepage of the Central Institution for Languages and Key Competencies (German abbreviation: ZESS).